 A full 10-year passport is required for each adult and child travelling abroad.
 There are no longer any family passports being issued.
 The authorities recommend that it is valid for at the very least the duration of your holiday, but preferably for at least 6 months after you return from holiday.
 Do make sure that your passports and air tickets are in the same name.
 If you are newly married, and your passport is in your previous name, please take your marriage certificate with you.
 Visas are not required for British citizens visiting Portugal.
 However if you hold a non-British passport, you should check with the appropriate consulate in the country in which you are resident to confirm the present visa requirements if applicable.
 The Passport Agency Advice Line is contactable on 0300 222 0000 or for more information go to www.direct.gov.uk/en/TravelandTransport/Passports/index.htm

-There is a very good choice of scheduled and low cost airlines serving Portugal such as BA, Air Portugal, Monarch, Thomsonfly, Ryanair and Easyjet.
-They all have websites with full flight timings, prices and availability.
-Generally speaking these days, the sooner you book, the better, in terms of getting the best prices.
+There is a very good choice of scheduled and low cost airlines serving Portugal such as BA, TAP ( Air Portugal), Jet 2, Ryanair and Easyjet.
+If you are in Ireland, then it is also worth checking out TUI Airways Ireland.
+All the airlines have websites of course with full flight timings, prices and availability.
+Generally speaking the sooner you book, the better, in terms of getting the best prices.

 We have negotiated competitive rates with a good local company who will provide you with your hire car at the airport itself and not a transfer away down the airport road as with many companies.
 In Portugal, if you prefer, we can organise a taxi or minibus transfer for you from the airport to your particular property and then have your car delivered to you after that.
 Return taxi/minibus transfers and car collection are also available.
 All drivers must be in possession of a full driving licence and by law whilst driving, all drivers must carry further identification (a passport for UK citizens) and car hire documentation.
 As in most continental countries you must drive on the RIGHT hand side of the road.